lucidsoftware/closure-typescript-example/README.md

 A Docker container exists for this repository.
 To see the project in action, just run the Docker container and go to `localhost:8000`.

-In order to run the docker container,
+To run the docker container:
 ```
 docker pull jjudd/closure-typescript-example
 docker run -t -i -p 8000:8000 --net=host jjudd/closure-typescript-example